funtoo/boot-update/doc/README.rst

                 gfxmode 1024x768
         }

-        color {
-                normal cyan/blue
-                highlight blue/cyan
-        }

-        default {
-                scan /boot
-                kernel bzImage[-v] kernel[-v] vmlinuz[-v] vmlinux[-v]
-                initrd initramfs[-v]

-                # root=auto will cause the parameter for the root= option to be grabbed
-                # from your /etc/fstab. rootfstype= works in much the same way.

-                params root=auto rootfstype=auto
-        }

         "Funtoo Linux" {
                 kernel bzImage
         }

         "Funtoo Linux uvesafb" {

-                # To enable uvesafb, you will need to emerge uvesafb, add
+                # To enable uvesafb, you will need to emerge v86d, add
-                # /usr/share/v86d/initramfs to your CONFIG_INITRAMFS_SOURCE for your
+                # /usr/share/v86d/initramfs to your CONFIG_INITRAMFS_SOURCE for
-                # kernel, and then recompile your kernel, and copy your new kernel to
+                # your kernel, and then recompile your kernel, and copy your
-                # /boot/bzImage-uvesafb (or change the name below.)
+                # new kernel to /boot/bzImage-uvesafb (or change the name
+                # below.)

                 params += video=uvesafb:1024x768-8,mtrr:2,ypan